Design & Construction

 NO MATTER THE PROJECT REQUIREMENTS, THE PRELOAD TEAM HAS YOU COVERED

-The Preload Team’s expertise allows us to assist with the selection and construction of the right cover for your storage tank.
+The Preload Team’s expertise allows us to assist with selecting and constructing the right cover for your storage tank.

-For projects with height restrictions or for fully buried tanks, we utilize a column-supported flat-slab concrete roof.
+For projects with height restrictions or fully buried tanks, we utilize a column-supported flat-slab concrete roof.